tfrommen/text-modules/readme.txt

 `
 /**
- * Filter if the shortcode (query) should use the post slug instead of the post ID.
+ * Filters if the shortcode (query) should use the post slug instead of the post ID.
  *
  * @param bool $use_slug Use slug instead of ID?
  */